barbara-xiong/N-Orbit/README.md

 * neighborhood_label: The name of your neighborhood label column

-* N: Your desired N-Orbit depth *N* (recommended 2)

-* NUCLEUS_PENALTY: Your desired nucleus change penalty *p* (recommended 10)
+* nucleusPenalty: Your desired nucleus change penalty *p* (recommended 1)

-* K: The number of neighbors in the k-NearestNeighbors.
-This should be 6 in most cases, but for extremely dense or 3D data this value may be higher.
+* radius: The maximum search radius (in microns) for cell distances to be recorded (recommended 100).
+Distances above this value map to a proximity score of 0.

+* distMin: The minimum distance considered when measuring cell proximity (recommended 10).
+Everything at or below this value maps to a proximity score of 1.

-* threshold: The maximum distance for two cells to be considered neighbors after k-NearestNeighbors graph construction.
-This should be the equivalent of 50 micrometers in whichever unit is being used for the x and y coordinates.
+* instanceRadius: Applies to "Instance" mode only.
+The maximum distance for two cells to be considered neighbors in radius-based spatial graph construction for instance splitting.

+* minSize: The minimum number of cells in a neighborhood (within a sample) for consideration.

-* sample_size: The number of boostrapped N-Orbits used to represent each neighborhood. (recommended at least 1000)
+* sample_size: The number of boostrapped N-Orbits used to represent each neighborhood (recommended at least 1000)

 *For calculating sample-level distances, specify the neighborhood_label to the column of constant values, as mentioned in Preparing Inputs.*

-This step takes about 4-20 hours on the provided 100-sample synthetic dataset without parallelization, or around 2-10 minutes per 10,000-cell sample.
-Parallelization is recommended for datasets with more samples or more cells per sample.
+This step takes about 20-30 minutes on the provided 100-sample synthetic dataset without parallelization.

-**Step 1b: Compile N-Orbit enumerations into a single CSV**

-This step generates a compiled CSV called "neighborhood_norbits.csv" of all N-Orbit enumeration CSVs in the "norbits" folder.

 ```bash
 python Step1b_Compile-NOrbits.py